CHEM 100 Foundations of Chemistry (4)

 CHEM 428 Advanced Topics in Analytical Chemistry (4)

-This course covers the theory and practice of special methods and recent advances in analytical chemistry.
+This course covers the theory and practice of analytical techniques and recent advances in the field.
 Prerequisite: CHEM 311.

 An in-depth investigation of an advanced topic or topics in chemistry conducted through readings from the primary and secondary literature and discussion with faculty mentor.
 Repeatable for credit.
 Prerequisite: Professor consent and prerequisite override required.